rodrigocantarino/projectz3/README.md

 # Projectz3 - Tutorial Zend3

-My Repository for Zend 3 studies
+My Repository for Zend Framework 3 studies

 Following the Tutorial from ZendFramework documentation

 https://docs.zendframework.com/tutorials/

-# Patterns used by ZENDFramework 3 that should be studied for a better understanding of the Framework:
+# Patterns used by ZEND Framework 3 that should be studied for a better understanding of the Framework:

 - Design Patterns
 - MVC